djlancelot/djlancelot.github.io/_posts/2019-11-10-weighted-levenshtein-distance.md

 In case no change is necessary the cost will be zero, otherwise the cost will be calculated as shown above.
 The same cost is used for deletion or insertion as the distance between the surrounding cells is de defined as equal, just like in the original algorithm.

-If the weight function is monotone decreasing then the weights of the last characters would be less than the ones in the beginning.
+If the weight function is monotonically decreasing then the weights of the last characters would be less than the ones in the beginning.
 Such function can be the $f_w(x) = 0.9 \cdot x$.

-If the weight function is monotone increasing then the weights of the first characters would be the least.
+If the weight function is monotonically increasing then the weights of the first characters would be the least.
 Such function would be the $f_w(x) = x + 1$.

 Mixing up the decision function or using a function that changes it's direction would